 Once you have gathered a lot of information about the users, their needs and problems in the empathizing stage, you can analyze and synthesize it in order to sift out the (real) problem to be solved.
 To understand problems better, it is useful to create personas and define roles so you can attach needs and problems to different set of users.
 Once you have this you can see what patterns emerge and summarize problems into one problem statement.

 - Userforge promises to help you create in-depth and realistic personas with less clicks than it takes in design software.
 To foster collaboration and fast decision making you can share personas by URL instead of by the slow process of invitation.
-The application is non-designer-friendly, meaning anyone can create usable personas without the designer mindset.
+The application is easy to use, anyone can create usable personas without design skills.
 And it is totally free.

 This stage is about coming up with solutions based on the problem statement.
 At this point in the process you’re not concerned about finding the best solution but creating as many possible solutions as you can with the help of brainstorming and other ideation techniques.

-- The open library of more than 400+ facilitation tools from SessionLab offers a wide variety of ideation methods.
-From brainwriting to 3-12-3 brainstorm, you can find the best methods to get ideas flowing in the team.
+- The open library of more than 600+ facilitation tools from SessionLab offers a wide variety of ideation methods.
+From brainwriting to 3-12-3 brainstorm, you can find the best stand-alone activities and complete workshop templates to get ideas flowing in the team.
 It is free to use, and by signing up you can also save your favourites or add your own tools to the library.

 - Ideaflip is a simple yet elegant tool for brainstorming sessions either with your team or alone.
 Anyone can add their ideas on post-it like notes to the virtual space.
-Ideaflip enables commenting and idea groping for easy and fast decision-making.
-If someone invites you to a board you don’t need to subscribe, but you can also create your own unlimited amount of boards and have 2 guests per board for 9 USD per month.
+Ideaflip enables commenting and idea grouping for easy and fast decision-making.

 By this stage you will have a few solutions or features that you will want to test.
 Prototypes do not have to be too detailed, high-quality or actually even working yet.
 The idea is to create a prototype that is sufficiently able to display a specific feature or working mode.

-- Unlike Mockingbird and Broods, POP is a mobile application for turning your sketches into animations.
+- POP is a mobile application for turning your sketches into animations.
 It is very easy – just take snaps of your sketches or pictures and the app merges them into an interactive prototype.
 The best thing about POP is that it allows you to share your prototype and get feedback from users instantly.
-It is available for iOS and Android.

 When testing the complete product or service, it often happens that data gained through testing will redefine the problem statement or several features, making Design Thinking a real iterative process.
 While nothing beats the ultimate experience of seeing your users interacting live with a prototype, there are various different tools you can use when you have to conduct user testing remotely.
 And if your prototype is a website, you can also benefit from website analytics and screen capture tools.